Skip to Main Content

 We can’t have a complete pork shopping guide without mentioning some home cooks’ favorites.
 While these aren’t traditional cuts, you will find them in your restaurant supply store:

-Find Exceptional Pork and Other Ingredients for Your Next Meal
+Find Exceptional Pork and Other Ingredients This Porktober for Your Next Meal

-US Foods CHEF’STORE is your go-to for favorite pork cuts at budget-friendly prices.
+US Foods CHEF’STORE is your one-stop destination for all your pork needs this Porktober.
+We offer a fantastic selection of your favorite pork cuts, from tenderloin and loin roasts to baby back and spare ribs, all at budget-friendly prices.
 We also stock everything you need to complete your at-home menu, including fresh produce, spices, and more.

 Stop by one of our convenient locations or get ingredients delivered straight to your door.